Frequently Asked Questions:

 Flexible Spending Account dollars (FSA) can also be used for this visit fee.
 You will be provided with a detailed receipt from the visit as well.

-Shirley Arnold, family nurse practitioner, has been a registered nurse for nearly 3 decades and has worked in many facets of healthcare including Flight Nurse, Emergency, and family practice.
+Vivian Hall, a family nurse practitioner, has been an NP for decades and has worked in many facets of healthcare including Emergency, critical care, and family practice.
 She collaborates with Dr. Jerry Bruggeman, MD,

 Debit or credit cards, PayPal accepted, as are local checks.